The founder of the Jimmy John’s Gourmet Sandwich chain killed an elephant and a leopard for sport and some trophy photos.

-So these are two reasons to eat elsewhere: one dead African elephant and one dead Delta leopard, hunted down and killed by Jimmy John Liautaud for sport and some trophy photos.
+One dead African elephant and one dead Delta leopard, hunted down and killed by Jimmy John Liautaud for sport and some trophy photos.

 The fine print under the photo above says “Jimmy John Liautaud with 79lbs tusker”.

 Maybe customers will think twice about helping you make more money so you can pose with a big grin alongside the big game you shot and killed for fun.

 But paying thousands of dollars for a safari to kill beautiful – even endangered – animals so you can have your photo taken with the dead body?
 Um – no.